A Robert “Red” Lawrence Design

 Heritage Course Highlights

-The course is set among a forest of trees from pine to eucalyptus to challenge all golfers.
+This Phoenix are golf course is set among a forest of trees from pine to eucalyptus to challenge all golfers.
 Most of the holes are designed alongside or over canals, ponds and streams forcing you in hitting that perfect shot.
 The course features large greens, making it important for you to keep it below the hole.

 Be sure to take an advantage of score opportunities early, as the final four holes will provide you a challenge.
 The long par 5 18th hole over 591 yards is alongside a canal, then between two ponds and over another canal, all before leaving you with a substantial approach to large and undulated green.